mentalisttraceur/git-cotree/README.md

 ```

 <details><summary>

-`git cotree --init` will even preserve any changes you
+<code>git cotree --init</code> will even preserve
-haven't yet committed! [click to see detailed example]
+any changes you haven't yet committed!
+[click to see detailed example]
 </summary>

 ```sh